✓ Personalised nutrition and exercise plan

 This is where Juniper can help — both in losing weight and keeping it off.

 Our Weight Reset Program has helped more than 130,000 Australian women handle the mental strain of weight loss.
-Our personalised coaching program takes a holistic approach to weight loss, combining clinically-proven treatments with support from a dedicated team of allied healthcare professionals.
+Our personalised coaching program takes a holistic approach to weight loss — get treatment that targets weight gain on a biological level, plus a dietitian-led program that supports long-term weight maintenance.

-Our program works to reduce “food noise” and alleviate some of the emotional labour that losing weight requires by providing tailored support, at every stage of the weight management journey.
+Our program helps to reduce food noise and alleviate some of the emotional labour that losing weight requires by providing tailored support, at every stage of the weight management journey.

 Through creating meaningful change, we empower our members to put their weight in their control, for good.